stennety/mywebsite/_posts/2018-02-06-durations-avoid-numbers-without-define-the-format.md

 ## Readability

-The duration should be constructable by a string (to be defined by a environment variable) and easy to read by a human.
+The duration should be define by a string (to be defined by a environment variable) and easy to read by a human.
 So I came up with this:

 ```javascript
 // instead of